 - The potential, and limitations, of alternatives to political parties.

-A fifth, cross-cutting theme – the implications of recent trends for the provision of assistance to parties by civil society groups and international donors – will be addressed by all four sessions.
-A distinctive feature of this conference will be its emphasis on building bridges between academics conducting research on these themes, and policy-makers and practitioners confronting these problems in the field.
+A fifth, cross-cutting theme – the implications of recent trends for the provision of assistance to parties by civil society groups and international donors – was addressed by all four sessions.
+A distinctive feature of this conference was its emphasis on building bridges between academics conducting research on these themes, and policy-makers and practitioners confronting these problems in the field.

 Conference: Representation in the Age of Populism – Ideas for Global Action